iiShreya/Computer-Science-Book-Experiment/Grokking Algorithms An Illustrated Guide For Programmers and Other Curious People - Aditya Y. Bhargava/Notes.md

    ans.
 The answer changes in certain cases.

 4. ques.
 Would the value of a column ever go down? <br>
    ans.
-No, because at every iteration, you are storing the max estimate and the estimate can never get orse than it as before.
+No, because at every iteration, you are storing the max estimate and the estimate can never get worse than it was before.

 ### 1.2.
 Longest Common Substring / Longest Common Subsequences